aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-tables/insert-table-directly/_index.md

 2. Add a reference to the Aspose.Words for .NET library.

 ## Step 2: Creating the Document and Table
-To start working with the array, we need to create a new document and initialize the array.
+To start Words Processing with the array, we need to create a new document and initialize the array.
 Follow these steps:

 ```csharp
 // Path to your documents directory